scriptingislife/becksteadn.github.io/_posts/2019-06-04-cool-ansible-1.md

 title: Cool Ansible Things 1 - delegate_to
 layout: post
 ---
 I've been working with Ansible a lot recently and consequently also been reading about it.
 There are some things I've found that are incredibly useful or just interesting.
-In this series I'll quickly go over something I learned and give examples of where it may be useful.
+In this series I'll quickly go over something I learned and give examples of where it may be help.

 First up is the `delegate_to` keyword.
 It can be appended to a task in the same place as `when` and `register`.
 An IP address or host that Ansible knows about is required (`delegate_to: web1.example.com`).
 It will run the task on the delegated computer but with all of the facts of the original host.